Optimal foraging theory: Optimal foraging in centrarchid fishes

-Criticism and limitations of the optimal foraging theory
+Criticism and limitations

 Although many studies, such as the ones cited in the examples above, provide quantitative support for optimal foraging theory and demonstrate its usefulness, the model has received criticism regarding its validity and limitations.

 First, optimal foraging theory relies on the assumption that natural selection will optimize foraging strategies of organisms.
-However, natural selection is not an all-powerful force that produces perfect designs, but rather a passive process of selection for genetically-based traits that increase organisms' reproductive success.
+However, natural selection is not an all-powerful force that produces perfect designs, but rather a passive process of selection for genetically based traits that increase organisms' reproductive success.
 Given that genetics involves interactions between loci, recombination, and other complexities, there is no guarantee that natural selection can optimize a specific behavioral parameter.

 In addition, OFT also assumes that foraging behaviors are able to be freely shaped by natural selection, because these behaviors are independent from other activities of the organism.
 However, given that organisms are integrated systems, rather than mechanical aggregates of parts, this is not always the case.
 For example, the need to avoid predators may constrain foragers to feed less than the optimal rate.
 Thus, an organism's foraging behaviors may not be optimized as OFT would predict, because they are not independent from other behaviors.

 Another limitation of OFT is that it lacks precision in practice.
 In theory, an optimal foraging model gives researchers specific, quantitative predictions about a predator's optimal decision rule based on the hypotheses about the currency and constraints of the system.
 However, in reality, it is difficult to define basic concepts like prey type, encounter rates, or even a patch as the forager perceives them.
 Thus, while the variables of OFT can seem consistent theoretically, in practice, they can be arbitrary and difficult to measure.

 Furthermore, although the premise of OFT is to maximize an organism's fitness, many studies show only correlations between observed and predicted foraging behavior and stop short of testing whether the animal's behavior actually increases its reproductive fitness.
 It is possible that in certain cases, there is no correlation between foraging returns and reproductive success at all.
 Without accounting for this possibility, many studies using the OFT remain incomplete and fail to address and test the main point of the theory.

 One of the most imperative critiques of OFT is that it may not be truly testable.
 This issue arises whenever there is a discrepancy between the model's predictions and the actual observations.
 It is difficult to tell whether the model is fundamentally wrong or whether a specific variable has been inaccurately identified or left out.
 Because it is possible to add endless plausible modifications to the model, the model of optimality may never be rejected.
 This creates the problem of researchers shaping their model to fit their observations, rather than rigorously testing their hypotheses about the animal's foraging behavior.